FIRE is a popular topic. But what about the dark side of FIRE? This post shares some poignant FIRE confessionals to help keep things real.

 Very few people could have seen the coronavirus coming.
 Even if you did, I don't think you would have expected governments to force most businesses to close for an indefinite amount of time.
 The speed of the downturn was breathtaking, which makes me hopeful that the speed of the upturn will be faster than normal.

-The one consistent theme from all these FIRE confessionals is that everybody is keeping the faith.
+The one consistent theme from all these FIRE confessionals is that everybody keeps the faith.
 Like me, they are hopeful things will recover.
 The more time we spend working on our finances now, the more prepared we will be when disaster strikes.

-I also expect there will be a lot more humility in the FIRE community after the worst is behind us.
+Due to the pandemic, I expect there will be a lot more humility in the FIRE community.
 It's easy to confuse brains with a bull market.
 Not being humble is one way to destroy your finances.

 For people who claimed to be FIRE, but simply switched careers to earn money, the lockdowns are particularly difficult.
 Depending on how badly things get, there could be a winnowing as some people give up their FIRE identities.